nantrinh/postit_app_walkthrough/lesson_2/README.md

 ```

 ### Add `new` views
-[Note](https://guides.rubyonrails.org/form_helpers.html#using-form-for-and-form-tag): `form_for`, which is used in the course videos, is now [soft-deprecated](https://guides.rubyonrails.org/upgrading_ruby_on_rails.html#upgrading-from-rails-5-0-to-rails-5-1), which means that your code will not break and no deprecation warning will be displayed if you use `form_for`, but it will be removed in the future.
+- [Note](https://guides.rubyonrails.org/form_helpers.html#using-form-for-and-form-tag): `form_for`, which is used in the course videos, is now [soft-deprecated](https://guides.rubyonrails.org/upgrading_ruby_on_rails.html#upgrading-from-rails-5-0-to-rails-5-1), which means that your code will not break and no deprecation warning will be displayed if you use `form_for`, but it will be removed in the future.
 It is best to use `form_with` instead, which was introduced in Rails 5.1.
+- [Note](https://guides.rubyonrails.org/v6.0/working_with_javascript_in_rails.html#form-with): `form_with` submits forms using Ajax by default.
+To display the validation error messages properly, we can disable this behavior by setting the `local` option to `true`, as shown in the code below.

 #### Posts
 ```